-It is customary to encode the domainComponent as an IA5String31.
-Since all known software correctly parses all incoming encodings, all of PrintableString, IA5String and UTF8String MAY be used to encode domainComponent, with IA5String being preferred, and the characters 0-9, a-z, A-z, '-' (hyphen) and '' (underscore) allowed.
+Since all known software correctly parses all incoming encodings, all of PrintableString, IA5String and UTF8String MAY be used to encode domainComponent.
+IA5String is RECOMMENDED in this case32 (see section 4.3.2).
+The value of each domainComponent RDN MUST NOT contain characters other than the ACSII characters: 0-9, a-z, A-z, '-' (hyphen) and '' (underscore).